Dialects of Latin: The digraph ⟨oi⟩ instead of [uː]

-The Proto-Italuc diphthong //*oi// was lost in Latin, evolving into the form //ū//, although it was retained in the Oscan language.
+The Proto-Italic diphthong //*oi// was lost in Latin, evolving into the form //ū//, although it was retained in the Oscan language.
 Formerly Oscan territories such as Capua and Grumentum contain terms such as loidos, moerum, or the verb forms coerare and coirare instead of the Classical Latin equivalents ludos, muros, and curare.
 Coleman suggests that it is reasonable to explain these forms due to influence from the Oscan language.
 Adams, however, notes that these forms often appear in non-Oscan areas, such as the appearance of coerare or coirare in regions such as Toulouse or Delos.
 Thus, Adams concludes that it was most likely an intentional archaism unrelated to regional dialect.
 Adams concedes the possibility that the forms in Oscan territory were related to an Oscan substrate, whereas the forms from other regions were motivated by unrelated circumstances, although he warns that there is no evidence directly supporting such a conclusion.